-The company has trade receivable from sales of inventory and provision of haulages services, related party receivable and staff advances that are subject to expected credit loss model.
+The Company has trade receivables from sales of inventory and provision of haulages services, related party receivables and staff advances that are subject to expected credit loss model.

 Cash and cash equivalents are also subject to impairment requirements of IFRS 9, the identified impairment loss was immaterial.